Montessori Silliness and Joy

-But that really is unfair to these children.
+This serious representation of Montessori children really is unfair.
 Because after that concentration, there is great joy.
 The joy that is seen when a child makes a discovery on their own with work that has been freely chosen is contagious.
 It can literally light up a room.

 So know that there is room for silliness in Montessori.
 There is room for imagination.
 There is room for smiles and joy!
 Even if its not shown all the time, it is there all the time.
 These flashes of wonderfulness that show you just how engaged and invested these children are.
 You just need to sit back and watch.
 Let those discoveries come.
 And the joy will follow.